Private Critique Sessions (PCS)

 - Know your genre

-- See presenter biographies
+- See presenter biographies (coming soon)

 - One PCS is included with your conference registration.
 (Note: if you have a schedule conflict, please leave the class quietly and return to the class scheduled after your critique.)